That calculated dollar amount reflects a 71.4% increase compared to $27.7 billion five years earlier in 2020.

-Based on the average exchange rate for 2023, the Moroccan dirham depreciated by -5.3% against the US dollar since 2019 but rose modestly by 0.3% from 2022 to 2023.
-Morocco’s weaker local currency compared to 2019 makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2024, the Moroccan dirham depreciated by -1.9% against the US dollar from 2023 to 2024.
+Morocco’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers starting with American currency.

 Morocco’s Most Valuable Trading Partners